debt free life guide

 So, you now have a budget – and when you look at it – what do you see?
 Are you spending everything you make?
 Is your budget stretched to the max?
 Or is there some wiggle room in there to reprioritize your spending and put a little extra aside for debt payoff?

-In order to make the most of your debt payoff efforts, you need more cash in the budget that is unassigned to anything else.
+To make the most of your debt payoff efforts, you need more cash in the budget that is unassigned to anything else.
 This can occur in one of two ways.
 Either you reduce your spending or increase your income.
 For the short term, there are some things you may have to put on pause if you really want to get out of debt as quickly as you can.

 The good news is – it won’t be forever.
 The other good news is – you can still keep things in your budget that add value and bring you joy.
 A total barebones budget that cuts out everything is not one you will stick to for long.